Long Now Foundation: Long Bet Project

+An analysis by researcher Gwern Branwen found dozens of bets that had already expired but had not resolved, and many others with poorly defined resolution criteria.
+Branwen also found that the vast majority of the expired predictions resolved false, so that anyone could make a profit by betting indiscriminately against existing predictions.
+In light of these and other issues, and the website’s extremely low activity levels (with an average of less than two bets per year), Branwen concluded that the Long Bet Project should be shut down.

+Manual for Civilization

+The Manual for Civilization is a living, crowd-curated library of 3,500 books with the purpose of creating a record of humanity and technology for the current generation's descendants.
+The library is curated by the Long Now community and is on display at The Interval, Long Now’s cafe-bar-salon in San Francisco.

 PanLex

 PanLex is a linguistic project whose stated mission is to overcome language barriers to human rights, information, and opportunities.
 Started in 2004 at the University of Washington’s Turing Center, the project sought to build software that would enable all humans to use their native language to share information, ideas, and emotions with the rest of the world.
 This research produced a lexical database (TransGraph) designed to support panlingual translation, and a more powerful extension of it (PanDictionary) based on intelligent automated inference.
 After this work demonstrated the feasibility of the concept, the PanDictionary became the PanLex Database, and PanLex has continued to enlarge, enrich, and modify it by consulting multilingual dictionary and dictionary-like sources.
 In 2012, PanLex became a project of The Long Now Foundation.

 In popular culture

 Neal Stephenson's science fiction novel Anathem was partly inspired by the author's involvement with the Clock of the Long Now project.

 As a result of Brian Eno's work on the clock project, an album entitled January 07003 / Bell Studies for The Clock of The Long Now was released in 2003.
 English songwriter Owen Tromans released a single entitled "Long Now", inspired by the foundation, in 2013.

+Ian McEwan acknowledges the foundation for helping with much deep thinking about what we owe the future in his 2025 novel 'What We Can know'.
+The novel centers around a lost poem (perhaps a masterpiece) and an academic's search for it roughly 150 years hence, when climate change has drowned much of the landscape referenced by the poem.